It is a big decision to move house and the right legal advice is a necessity. We are committed to providing a comprehensive, quality service for you.

 Chancel and other indemnity policies may be recommended/necessary.
 The cost of these will be discussed before being put in place.

-The legal costs stated above include all phone calls, faxes, emails and communication with solicitors, clients, estate agents and mortgage lenders.
+The legal costs stated above include all phone calls, faxes, emails and communication with solicitors, clients, estate agents mortgage brokers and mortgage lenders.